belgort-clark/ctec-121-module-5-skill-building-2021/exercise05/module-5-skill-building-exercise-5.md

-# Module 7 - Skill Building Exercise No. 4
+# Module 5 - Skill Building Exercise No. 5

-## Heating and Cooling
+## Heating and Cooling - Take Two

+**MODIFY THE PREVIOUS SKILL BUILDING EXERCISE TO GET IT'S INPUT FROM A TEXT FILE**

 Heating and cooling degree days are measures used by utility companies to estimate energy requirements.